The Table

 Thursday, 4:15 PM

-The EU Pay Transparency Directive 2023/970 introduced mandatory joint pay assessments for the first time in EU law.
-This is not a reporting exercise.
-It is a process with binding output.
+EU Pay Transparency Directive 2023/970 made joint pay assessments mandatory.
+Not a reporting exercise.
+A process with binding output.

 The Trigger

-Article 9(1): A joint pay assessment is mandatory when a gender pay gap exceeds 5% in any pay category AND the employer cannot justify it using objective, gender-neutral criteria.
-Meridian's 7.2% gap in the Senior Analyst band has been confirmed across three reporting periods.
-The trigger is met.
-This is not optional.
+Article 9(1): mandatory when a gender pay gap exceeds 5% in any pay category AND the employer cannot justify it on objective, gender-neutral criteria.
+Meridian's 7.2% Senior Analyst gap is confirmed across three reporting periods.

 Cooperation vs. Consultation

-Article 9(3): The assessment must be conducted 'in cooperation with workers' representatives.'
-The Directive deliberately chose 'cooperation' over 'consultation.'
-Consultation means asking for input.
+Article 9(3): conducted 'in cooperation with workers' representatives.'
+Consultation means input.
 Cooperation means joint authorship.
-Workers' representatives must be partners in the process, not advisees.

 Enforcement